konnov/protocols-made-fun/_posts/2026-04-27-zookeeper-testing.md

 **Date:** April 27, 2026

 *This text is artisanally typed using a keyboard.
 The figures are generated with ChatGPT 5.5.
-By AI tools, I refer to Codex GPT 5.4 and Claude Code Sonnet/Opus 4.6.*
+By AI tools, I refer to Codex GPT 5.4/5.5 and Claude Code Sonnet/Opus 4.6/4.7.*

-Recently, I gave a talk at the [TLA+ Community Meeting 2026][tla2026].
-As people in the audience probably expected, I talked about the new [Apalache JSON-RPC][] and how it can be used to test real distributed protocols.
+Recently, I gave a talk on "*Interactive symbolic testing with TLA<sup>+</sup>, Apalache, and LLMs*" at the [TLA+ Community Meeting 2026][tla2026].
+I talked about the new [Apalache JSON-RPC][] and how it can be used to test real distributed protocols.
 As the first example, I presented the case study on [symbolic testing of TFTP protocol][tftp-testing], which was published in December 2025.
-As the second example, I presented a case study on symbolic testing of [Apache ZooKeeper][Apache ZooKeeper].
+As the second example, I presented a case study on symbolic testing of [Apache ZooKeeper][Apache ZooKeeper], which is the subject of this blog post.
+I also talked about this as ongoing work at [D-CON 2026][] (thanks to [Uwe Nestmann][] for inviting me!).

 In case of TFTP, **the main hypothesis was that AI tools can accelerate the process of writing test harnesses for protocol testing**.
 In October 2025, I used Copilot and Sonnet 4.5.
-The answer was "yes", though the AI tools in 2025 required plenty of manual intervention.
-Back then, I wrote the TLA<sup>+</sup>
-specification of TFTP by hand.
+The answer was "yes", though the AI tools in 2025 required plenty of manual intervention and literally drained my energy.
+Back then, I wrote the TLA<sup>+</sup> specification of TFTP by hand.
 I also had to refine it manually, in about 20-25 iterations.
 As a reward, the test harness helped me to find a few bugs in the real implementations.
 I still had to triage the bugs manually though.

+*Footnote*: Actually, the real question for me was not whether AI tools could help the engineers to write a test harness.
+In my experience, engineers avoid writing test harnesses as much as they can.
+So the real question was whether the AI tools could do the job that engineers avoid doing.

 The next step was to ask the following question: